BidnessForB/postman-sdk/src/__tests__/README.md

 This directory contains shared test utilities and resources used across all functional test modules in the SDK.

+## All-Up Functional Test

+The `all-up-functional.test.js` file orchestrates all functional tests in the proper dependency order:
+0. Reset (clears test-ids.json) → 1.
+Workspaces → 2.
+Collections → 3.
+Folders → 4.
+Folder Comments → 5.
+Collection Comments → 6.
+Specs

+Run with: `npm run test:all-up`

+**⚠️ Warning**: This test DELETES `test-ids.json` at the start to ensure a clean test run.

+See [ALL-UP-TEST-README.md](./ALL-UP-TEST-README.md) for detailed documentation.

 ## Test Helpers (`test-helpers.js`)

 Provides utility functions for managing persistent test IDs across all functional test modules.